tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/1-pure-functions.md

     const add = (a, b) => a + b;
     ```
     always returns `4` for the inputs `1` and `3`.
 A formal way of describing this property saying that the function is "referentially transparent", that is, you could replace the function invocation with its result, without breaking the program.
-2. It does not depend on its context or scope, otherwise it would break (1).
-3. It does not mutate its inputs, otherwise calling it multiple times with the same inputs would result in different outputs, and thus break (1).
+2. It does not mutate its inputs, otherwise calling it multiple times with the same inputs would result in different outputs, and thus break (1).
-4. It does not cause any side effects in your program, it simply returns values.
+3. It does not cause any side effects in your program, it simply returns values.
 This is more of a theoretical problem, some side effects are harmless, others change the environment in a way where calling the function multiple times would result in different results, which would, again, break (1).
 Examples include making api calls, updating a database, interacting with the file system.

 Callign `create`, unremarkably, creates a plain object that fits the `Store` type: